MCP

 |---|---|---|

-| hosted MCP | OAuth-based AI-agent access | approved workspace scope |
+| hosted MCP | OAuth-based hosted-client access | context, schema, and feature-progress discovery |

 | OpenAPI | HTTP contract generation | implementation details |